15th June 2020

-Kerry Dundas, a residential conveyancing expert with Myers & Co Solicitors in Stoke-on-Trent, looks at the current situation and offers some advice.
+The residential conveyancing experts with Myers & Co Solicitors in Stoke-on-Trent, look at the current situation and offer some advice.

 During lockdown, emergency regulations prevented people from leaving their homes except for a limited number of reasons.
 However, recent changes have extended these exceptions so people can move home.